 - Battery powered and Bluetooth connected — just one cable.

 - Excellent performance — tunable for optimum performance with your radio.

-- Both ready to go with minimal configuration and yet completely hackable for those hams that have to know how their gear works and improve it.
+- Both ready to go with minimal configuration and yet completely hackable for those hams that insist on knowing how their gear works and improving it.

 The Mobilinkd Solution

-Put it all together and you get a very compact, portable and usable APRS system.
+Put it all together and you get a very compact, portable and easy-to-use APRS system.